Retro Dodo

 If Gauntlet: Dark Legacy and Zelda were fused together into one game, then I reckon that it might look a little something like this.

-Dungeon Explorer is one of my favourite RPG titles of any console.
-You play as one of eight main-characters as you try to rid your land of an alien race that thought it would be a good idea to take over your home.
+Dungeon Explorer is one of my favourite RPG titles on any console.
+You play as one of eight main characters as you try to rid your land of an alien race that thought it would be a good idea to take over your home.

-There are a lot of aliens in the best Turbografx 16 games; maybe the developers were trying to prepare us for what is to come in the year 2059 or something!
+There are a lot of aliens featured in this list; maybe the developers were trying to prepare us for what is to come in the year 2059 or something!

 Up to five players could play Dungeon Explorer simultaneously, which was pretty groundbreaking for back in the late 80s.